What is inflation?

 Inflation is usually expressed as a percentage figure.
 The Office for National Statistics confirmed that inflation jumped unexpectedly in the UK during February (rising to 10.4%, versus the 9.9% predicted by the Bank of England).

-Inflation means that money will slowly lose 'purchasing power' (i.e. what can actually be bought with a specific amount of money).
-This is why the pesky 'cost of living' keeps increasing over time during periods of inflation!
+Inflation means that money will slowly lose 'purchasing power' (i.e. what can be bought with a given amount of money).
+And it's bad news for savers!

-The cruel thing about inflation is the fact that it can be considered a universal tax, because it targets normal folk just a mercilessly as it does the rich.
+The cruel thing about it is that it can be considered a universal tax because it targets normal folk just as mercilessly as it does the rich.